Skip to content

 This tiered system creates a patchwork of minimum wage rates across the country, with some areas significantly higher than others.
 For instance, Washington D.C. boasts the highest minimum wage at $16.28 per hour, while other states like Texas maintain the federal minimum of $7.25.

 It’s also important to note that the minimum wage within states can vary, with some municipalities or cities setting their own rates that exceed the state minimum to reflect the unique economic circumstances of their local communities.
-For example, the minimum wage in Chicago is $15.80 per hour, and the minimum wage in Aurora is $13.25 per hour.
-Both these rates are higher than the Illinois state minimum wage which currently stands at $14 per hour.
+For example, the minimum wage in Chicago is $16.20 per hour which is a higher than the their state minimum wage Illinois which currently stands at $15.00 per hour.

 Ultimately, this complexity can make it challenging for employers to navigate the minimum wage landscape.
 As a result, employers need to be aware of the applicable minimum wage in their jurisdiction, whether it’s the federal minimum, the state minimum, or a municipal minimum.
 Illinois employers should also understand the exemptions that apply to certain jobs and situations.
 More on this below.